thoughtworks-jumpstart/jumpstart/javascript/asynchronous-javascript/promises.md

 ### Mistake: Handle Rejected Promises with try..catch

-You probably get use to handle errors in Javascript using try..catch syntax, and you would like to handle errors from promises using that syntax too.
+You probably get use to handle errors in JavaScript using try..catch syntax, and you would like to handle errors from promises using that syntax too.
 Unfortunately, that won't work.

 For example: